I have been asked about safe experiments that can improve self-esteem or self-confidence.

 One safe experiment put to me by some-one I know was:

 “What would my best friend say to me“

 I like this experiment as it helps view ourselves us as other see us.
+The Johari Window has something to say about this feature.
 Also, it helps us notice that we can give out advice, and not necessarily accept it for ourselves!